bytewax/bytewax/CONTRIBUTING.md

 #### Solve an issue

 Scan through our [existing issues](https://github.com/bytewax/bytewax/issues) to find one that interests you.
 You can narrow down the search using `labels` as filters.
-As a general rule, we don’t assign issues to anyone.
+By default, we won't assign issues to any contributors that are not maintainers.
 If you find an issue to work on, you are welcome to open a PR with a fix.

 Important Labels:
 **Good First Issue** - These are a good entry point for contributing to Bytewax.